meisserecon/www/course.md

 <b>Lesson 4: Growth</b>

 <p>In lesson 4, the model will be extended to growth by introducing births and a maximum age.
 Besides the <a href="/assets/abfe-lesson4.pdf">standard slides</a>, we will discuss <a href="/assets/abfe-lesson4-agile.pdf">the role of agile software development</a> in agent-based modelling.
 Exercise 4 can be found <a href="https://github.com/meisser/course/blob/master/exercises/journal/exercise04-task.md">here</a>.</p>

+<b>Lesson 5: Stocks</b>

+<p>To depart from the feudalistic world of the previous exercise, we introduce a stock market, allowing everyone to become a capitalist, resulting in a much more equal distribution of wealth and to invest retirement savings actively.
+To have a functioning stock market, a new firm type market maker is introduced, which acts as a counterparty when consumers buy or sell stocks.
+Besides the <a href="/assets/abfe-lesson5.pdf">lesson 5 slides</a>, I have uploaded a <a href="/assets/abfe-lesson4-bancor.pdf">proof behind the bancor formular</a> for your reference.
+Exercise 5 can be found <a href="https://github.com/meisser/course/blob/master/exercises/journal/exercise05-task.md">here</a>.</p>

 <b>Recurring Themes</b>